Theo1917/HeadlineGeneration-Using-HMM/README.md

 Emission probabilities (B): how likely each word (or sentence type) is emitted from a topic Initial probabilities (π): how likely each topic is to start an article Then, the headline and summary are derived from the most probable sequence  in both directions.

+Prepocessing
+-> Tokenization
+-> POS Tagging ( optional )
+-> stopword removal
+-> fequency checking

+We try to implement Bi directional HMM where the forward hmm gives the headline from the article  FORWARD (HEADLINE GENERATION) and the backward hmm gives the article from the headline.
+BACKWARD(SUMMARIZATION)